NBA criticisms and controversies: Hometown heroes

 For the 2003 NBA draft, the Cleveland Cavaliers and Denver Nuggets each had equal chances of drafting first overall, with the Cavaliers ultimately winning the right to draft Ohioan LeBron James.
 Speculation was rife that the lottery was rigged in favor of the Cavaliers.
-Following James' departure for the Heat, further speculation pointed to Cleaveland's winning three out of four draft lotteries between 2011 and 2014, and that this led James to return to Cleveland in 2014.
+Following James' departure for the Heat, further speculation pointed to Cleveland's winning three out of four draft lotteries between 2011 and 2014, and that this led James to return to Cleveland in 2014.

-For the 2008 NBA draft, despite only a 1.6% chance, the Chicago Bulls won the first overall pick and selected Chicago native Derrick Rose.
+For the 2008 NBA draft, despite only a 1.7% chance, the Chicago Bulls won the first overall pick and selected Chicago native Derrick Rose.

 The New Orleans Hornets won the rights to the first overall selection in the 2012 draft.
 The Hornets were a league-owned team prior to the draft, leading to conspiracy theories about the lottery.

 Further suspicions were raised in 2016 and 2017, where former 76er Dikembe Mutombo congratulated Philadelphia for winning the first overall pick in the 2016 draft early.
 Lakers president of basketball operations Magic Johnson and coach Luke Walton stated weeks before the lottery that the Lakers were going to get a top 3 pick in the 2017 draft despite having higher odds of losing the pick to Philadelphia.
 The latter selection had the Lakers be in prime position to take Lonzo Ball, a prime high school and college standout point guard from nearby Chino Hills, California, with his father LaVar talking about him being on the Lakers months before the event.